Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 2. Click ADD MAPPING to configure the attributes to be encoded in the certificate.

-NOTE: It is likely that your directory will have a name and an email.
+NOTE: Your directory will likely have a name and an email.

 3. From the Google Directory attributes drop-down list, under Basic Information, select Primary email.